hlindberg/misc-puppet-docs/data-in-modules.md

 collecting information from other contributors.
 That way the system can enforce these rules.
 For modules that contain configuration for others, the user integrating such a module would need to know what it does (or trust it because it is internal to the organization).

+### Can a hierarchy be private to a module

+Yes, only the decisions that were made by using a hierarchy of paths are visible.
+The data bindings are not private.

+### Can I secure the values some way?

+Currently only somewhat secure.
+Once the values are bound, they can be looked up by any logic that knows the name.
+Likewise, the resulting value is placed in a resource (and thus in catalog) and can be read from there in various ways.

+While it is possible to have implement a secure backend that reads encrypted data on disk, this is not completely safe since the values are decrypted when they are used, and the used values are stored in the catalog.

+To have completely secure data means it needs to be encrypted all the way and the reader must have the means to decrypt it.
+Support for this may appear in puppet in the future.
+If you want to implement this now, you need to have a provider for a type and having this provider perform the decryption on the agent.
+(Thus never placing the clear text value in the catalog).

 ### Can I interpolate the values of other keys?

 Yes, you can call the lookup function in interpolation.